ishiland/docker-python-geosupport/readme.md

 ## What do I need?
  - [Docker](https://docs.docker.com/install/).
 If you never used Docker before, you may want to take a few minutes to get [familiar](https://docs.docker.com/get-started/) with it.
  - Local storage.
-At the time of this writing the built docker image takes up 2.2 GB.
+At the time of this writing the built docker container takes up 2.2 GB.

 ## Build the container
 ```shell